What Is Soriatane (Acitretin)?

 Some patients find it effective to rotate Soriatane with other types of systemic medicines, such as methotrexate or cyclosporine3.

-It is very important to let your healthcare provider know about any and all prescription medicines, over-the-counter medicines, vitamins or supplements that you are taking monitor for any drug interactions.
+It is very important to let your healthcare provider know about any and all prescription medicines, over-the-counter medicines, vitamins or supplements that you are taking to monitor for any drug interactions.